Nitrokey/nitrokey-documentation/source/components/nethsm/pkcs11-setup.rst

               # Alternatively certificate checks can be skipped entirely with danger_insecure_cert option.
               # This should be avoided if possible and certainly not used with a productive NetHSM.
               # danger_insecure_cert: true
+          # Configure whether the certificates stored in the nethsm are stored in PEM or DER
+          # The nethsm itself supports both, but some tooling may only support one of the encodings.
+          # Valid values are PEM or DER.
+Defaults to PEM
+          #
+          # Values exchanged over the PKCS#11 interface will always be DER encoded.
+          # This config only changes the format they are stored in on the Nethsm itself for compatibility with other tooling.
+          certificate_format: PEM
           # Configure the network retry mechanism.
 If absent, no retries are attempted on a network error
           retries:
             # The number of retries after a network error